jannislehmann/csgo-microservices/shared/README.md

 This module contains shared utility code, which is used by all the other microservices.

+## API client

+The api client packages contains a small http client wrapper to ease the testing of the API consumers.

 ## Config

 The config package uses [viper](https://github.com/spf13/viper) to load an application config using either a json file or env variables.